Dyson deals: Get a fancy stick vac at the lowest price this year

-Dyson's line of cordless stick vacs are more affordable than ever this holiday season.
-These powerful cleaners run without a cord, convert into handheld vacs and deliver top-notch dirt grabbing.
-Dyson's vacuums are typically high priced, but we're seeing deep discounts on models that preceded Dyson's current Cyclone V11 series.
+Dyson's cordless stick vacs are now incredibly affordable thanks to huge discounts this Black Friday and Cyber Monday.
+These powerful vacuums run without a cord, deliver top-notch dirt grabbing power and convert into handheld vacs at the press of a button.
+Because of their incredibly high quality, Dyson's vacuums usually have a high price tag to match, but Black Friday special hunters are in luck as we're seeing deep discounts on models that preceded Dyson's current Cyclone V11 series.

 Note: This story was originally published earlier and has been updated with price drops and additional vendors.